jalombar/starsmasher/parallel_bleeding_edge/tools2/README.md

-# StarSmasher post-pocessing code: Charles Gibson's sph-to-mesa
+# Post-pocessing code: Charles Gibson's sph-to-mesa

 This repository contains post-processing codes developed in Python to analyze output data from the StarSmasher simulation software.
 The primary focus of